charleswhchan/docs/examples/not.rst

 This penalty function represents the NOT gate in that for assignments of variables that match valid states of the gate, the function evaluates at a lower value than assignments that would be invalid for the gate.
-Therefore, when the D-Wave minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.
+Therefore, when the D-Wave system minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.

 The table below shows that this function penalizes states